ornlneutronimaging/chop/README.rst

 Features
 --------

-* Calculation of the wavelength band-width to avoid frame overlap
+* Calculation of the band-width to avoid frame overlap
 * Calculation of the time when chopper T1 or T2  or T3 opens
 * Calculation of the chopper phase angle